brendancooley/gangs/gangs.md

 **Assumption 2:** $\E [ \xi_k^t \xi_{\ell}^t ] - \E [ \xi_k^t ] \E [ \xi_{\ell}^t ] = 0$ for all $k \neq \ell$.

 We impose no other restrictions on the distribution of intra-gang shocks.
 The possibility of intra-gang violence allows us to distinguish between districts owned by the same gang and districts whose owners exclusively war with one another.^[Alternatively, we could assume that gangs fight at least two other groups with positive probability.
-We view this assumption as less restrictive.]
+We view this assumption as less restrictive and more attuned to the data as our results suggest that there is a significant amount of intra-gang violence.]

 Gangs also war with one another with varying intensity.
 The probability a member of gang $k$ shoots a member of gang $\ell$ during period $t$ is $\epsilon_{k \ell}^t$.
 We make two assumptions on the distribution of these inter-gang shocks.
 First, we assume they are quasi-symmetric.
 This requires that any increase in the likelihood that members of gang $k$ shoot members of gang $\ell$ is accompanied by a proportionate increase in reciprocal violence.
 Notably, we allow this retaliation propensity to vary at the level of the gang but not the gang-dyad.
 Second, we assume that shocks between all gangs and unoccupied territory are zero, consistent with the absence of gang activity in these geographic units.